zinlingzhi/phone-book-app/README.md

   And You can start the front using these commands:
   `npm install` and `npm run start`

-# 💬 We're here to help!
+# 💬 I'm here to help!

 If you have a question how to test this framework, please don't hestiate to send mail to here : zinlingzhi@gmail.com